philmui/tidy_dataset/CodeBook.md

 Multiplying the 33 measures each of which has 17 variables: we have 33 x 17 = 561 measurements total -- which is the total number of columns in the training & testing datasets.

+Extracting out only those columns which are either "mean()" or "std()" metrics, we have 33 * 2 = 66 final columns in the output.
+We then append (cbind) 2 additional columns:

+1. Name of Activity
+2. Number of the subject (a number from 1-30)

+That brings our final output to be a matrix with 68 columns.

 Activities & Subjects
 ----------------------
 The measurements are taken from 6 distinct activites for 30 different subjects: